-The AVLOG functions of the MALS maintenance department include aircraft, avionics, ground support equipment (support equipment) maintenance, flight equipment, cryogenics, and maintenance data collection and analysis.
-All available talents and resources are used to ensure components are repaired to the highest standard of quality to further enhance the warfighting capabilities of the tactical squadrons.
-Specific responsibilities are to-
+The AVLOG functions of the MALS Maintenance Department include aircraft, ground support equipment maintenance, flight equipment, cryogenics, logs and records management, aircraft accounting, and maintenance data collection and analysis.
+All available talents and resources are used to ensure components are repaired to the highest standard of quality to further enhance the combat readiness of the tactical squadrons.
+Specific responsibilities of the MALS maintenance department include-

-- Coordinate control of aircraft maintenance performed by and in support of squadrons and units under the cognizance of the MAG commanding officer and control of materiel condition and combat readiness of assigned weapon systems and equipment. - Conduct liaison among squadrons, stations, MAWs, and other activities in connection with maintenance or materiel matters. - Ensure squadrons within the MAG provide temporary augmentation personnel as required for training in the maintenance of organic systems and subsystems by the I-level. - Coordinate predeployment planning for the provisioning of personnel, facilities, support equipment, and services for supported squadrons. - Screen supported deploying squadron materiel to ensure only materiel considered essential to support the specific deployment is embarked and consolidation of multiple squadron requirements is made whenever possible. - Screen appropriate MALSP IMRL allowances to ensure they are tailored to support the quantity and type aircraft assigned to the MAG squadrons. - Track aircraft assignments within the MAG. - Maintain liaison with supported squadron maintenance materiel control centers and the aviation supply department (ASD) and ensure adequate validation and reconciliation of outstanding requirements take place. - Monitor MAG squadrons to ensure an effective maintenance program is being conducted. - Monitor MAG squadrons to ensure an active and effective quality assurance monitoring program exists. - Monitor MAG squadrons to ensure correct maintenance, administration, and materiel handling procedures are used, directing particular attention to the detection and removal of all administrative impediments to aircraft readiness.
+- Providing Quality Assurance Oversight of all NAMP programs within the MALS. - Managing and providing instruction to adjacent departments on programs managed by the Maintenance Department such as Production Control, Foreign Object Debris, and Tool Control. - Coordinating control of aircraft maintenance performed by and in support of squadrons and units under the cognizance of the MAG commanding officer and control of materiel condition and combat readiness of assigned weapon systems and equipment. - Conducting liaison among squadrons, stations, MAWs, and other activities in connection with maintenance or materiel matters. - Ensuring squadrons within the MAG provide temporary augmentation personnel as required for training in the maintenance of organic systems and subsystems by the I-level. - Coordinating predeployment planning for the provisioning of personnel, facilities, support equipment, and services for supported squadrons. - Screening supported deploying squadron materiel to ensure only materiel considered essential to support the specific deployment is embarked and consolidation of multiple squadron requirements is made whenever possible. - Screening appropriate MALSP IMRL allowances to ensure they are tailored to support the quantity and type aircraft assigned to the MAG squadrons. - Assisting the MAG Commander in managing aircraft assignments within the MAG. - Maintaining liaison with supported squadron maintenance materiel control centers and the aviation supply department (ASD) and ensure adequate validation and reconciliation of outstanding requirements takes place, directing particular attention to the detection and removal of all administrative impediments to aircraft readiness - Performing joint aircraft inspections periodically with squadron maintenance officers. - Assisting squadrons in obtaining engineering technical assistance. - Monitoring MAG squadrons to ensure- - An effective maintenance program is being conducted. - An active and effective quality assurance monitoring program exists. - Correct maintenance, administration, and material handling procedures are used. - Coordinating with other staff organizations to ensure maintenance facility requirements for MALS and the O-level are updated and submitted as required. - Assisting flying squadrons in coordinating the assignment of aircraft parking spaces within the MAG with the MAG S-4.

-- Perform joint aircraft inspections periodically with squadron maintenance officers. - Assist squadrons in obtaining engineering technical assistance. - Coordinate with other staff organizations to ensure maintenance facility requirements for both MALS and the O-level are updated and submitted as required. - Coordinate the assignment of aircraft parking spaces within the MAG with the MAG S-4. - Ensure an aggressive and effective management program is in place to control cannibalization of aeronautical equipment.
-To the maximum extent possible, ensure selective cannibalization actions are planned to prevent aircraft from being in a nonflyable status for more than 30 consecutive days. - Ensure inter-MALS liaison is maintained for repair of components in the secondary repair site program. - Coordinate D-level drive-in or field modifications of assigned aircraft. - Ensure an effective program is in place to perform a quarterly review of the MALS individual component repair list. - Conduct regular meetings, chaired by the maintenance officer and cochaired by the aviation supply officer, with supported units to ensure optimum communication and coordination. - Analyze the mission accomplishment and capabilities of the department using reports provided by the MDS on a continuing basis.
+- Ensuring an aggressive and effective management program is in place to control cannibalization of aeronautical equipment; ensuring selective cannibalization actions are planned to prevent aircraft from being in a non-flyable status for more than 30 consecutive days. - Ensuring inter-MALS liaison is maintained for repair of components in the secondary repair site program. - Coordinating D-level drive-in or field modifications of assigned aircraft. - Ensuring an effective program is in place to perform a quarterly review of the MALS individual component repair list. - Conducting regular meetings, chaired by the maintenance officer and co-chaired by the aviation supply officer, with supported units to ensure optimum communication and coordination. - Managing all incoming and outgoing logs and records for accuracy and timeliness to ensure squadron RFI components are readily available. - Ensuring the proper accounting of aircraft and engines inventory, status and location. - Ensuring timeliness and accuracy of XRAY submission by squadrons and initiate corrective actions on discrepancies within their cognizant MAGs. - Analyzing the mission accomplishment and capabilities of the department using reports provided by the MDS on a continuing basis.